k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ### Activity Bar and Views

 The **Activity Bar** lets you switch quickly between views.
-Once you click on a view, the **Side Bar** changes accordingly and allows you to make the relevant operations for this view.
+Once you click on a view, the **Side Bar** changes accordingly, allowing you to make the relevant operations for this view.

 The Web Studio comes with several default views in the Activity Bar, as described below.
-You can open those, as well as other views, using the **View: Open View** command.
-Selecting a view, adds it to the Activity Bar.
+You can open them, as well as other views, using the **View: Open View** command.
+Selecting a view adds it to the Activity Bar.

 The views that appear by default on the Web Studio are as follows: